mb2o/docs/start/config.md

 In this example, the local **URL** option will override the **URL** option in **application/config/application.php**.

-If you do not have access to your server's configuration files, you may manually set the **LARAVEL_ENV** variable at the top of the **public/index.php** file:
+If you do not have access to your server's configuration files, you may manually set the **LARAVEL_ENV** variable at the top of your **public/index.php** file:

 	$_SERVER['LARAVEL_ENV'] = 'local';